EliLillyCo/LillyMol/docs/Molecule_Tools/SAFE.md

 Only fragments with at most 10 atoms will be processed.
-Once a fragment is selected for replacement, the library fragment, or fragment chosen from another molecule, must differ by at most two atoms.
+Once a fragment is selected for replacement, the library fragment, or fragment chosen from another molecule, must differ by at most two atoms (atom count).
 Additionally, the new fragment can have an extra ring - but this might be hard with only two additional atoms.
 These two parameters are related.

 Note that if both `extra_atoms` and `fewer_atoms` are **not** specified, then replacement